$42.200.13

 Testicular cancer

-Lance Armstrong is a vivid example of a victory over cancer, which, according to doctors, should not have left the athlete a chance.
+Lance Armstrong is a vivid example of victory over cancer, which, according to doctors, should not have left the athlete any chance.
 In October 1996, the 25-year-old cyclist was diagnosed with testicular cancer.
-The cancer was so advanced that it had already metastasized in Arsmstrong's stomach, lungs and brain.
-He underwent surgery to remove the testicle, but it was not enough.
+Moreover, it was so advanced that metastases were already in Armstrong's stomach, lungs, and brain.
+He underwent surgery to remove a testicle, but that was not enough.

 Lance wrote in his autobiography that he believed he would live.
-And this is despite the fact that Armstrong started coughing up blood.
+And this is despite the fact that Armstrong began coughing up blood.

-The athlete underwent the second surgery in America on his brain.
-Doctors did not rule out that this operation could end tragically and Armstrong would be disabled.
-But everything went well.
-Miraculously, Lance began to recover.
+The athlete underwent a second operation in America, on his brain.
+Doctors did not rule out that this operation could end tragically and Armstrong would be left disabled.
+But everything passed.
+It was a miracle, but Lance began to recover.
 After a short recovery, he returned to big sports.

 Eric Abidal